 Go as Big as You Can on Price – Obviously, assuming all of the risk alone won’t make you a winner.
 Price is of course the most important term.
 If you’re competing, forget any notion of getting a “deal” on the property.
 Decide how bad you want it, and offer that amount.
 The best way to pay as much as you need to without paying too much is through use of an escalation addendum.
 Remember, if you are financing your purchase your offer, and the purchase price are subject to the home appraising at this level.
 If the home fails to appraise at the contract price, you and the seller will need to reach an agreement as the bank will not issue a loan in excess of the home’s appraised value.

-Include Appraisal Gap Coverage – Currently, on many listings in sought after suburban communities we are seeing offers as high as 10% above list price.
-While most of these properties will not appraise at the agreed contract price, to further compete many buyers are offering appraisal gap coverage.
-What’s a appraisal gap coverage, appraisal gap coverage is a buyer’s agreement to pay out of pocket (outside of their loan, and their down payment) a defined portion of any potential appraisal shortfall.
+Include Appraisal Gap Coverage – Currently, on many listings in sought after suburban communities we are seeing offers as high as 10% or more above list price.
+While most of these properties will not appraise at the agreed contract price, to further compete and win the home, many buyers are offering appraisal gap coverage.
+What is appraisal gap coverage?
+Appraisal gap coverage is a buyer’s agreement to pay out of pocket (outside of their loan, and their down payment) a defined portion of any potential appraisal shortfall.
 For example a buyer might submit a $275K offer on a home priced at $250K, and offer $10K in appraisal gap coverage.
-In this example if the appraisal were to comes in at $265K the buyer would be responsible for covering the $10K shortfall.
+In this example if the appraisal were to come in at $265K, the buyer would be responsible for covering the $10K shortfall.
 If the home were to appraise at the contract price of $275K the buyer would not be responsible for any additional out of pocket expense.

 Submit a Large Earnest Deposit – Pending home sales sometimes fall apart.
 Many sellers are worried that once they commit to an offer, the winning buyer might back out of the transaction or default on the contract after all the other buyers have moved on and/or found other properties.
 The earnest money deposit is part of your down payment.
 By increasing it above normal limits, you are showing the seller you are serious about closing.
 You’re only offering the seller more money a little sooner than later, but it speaks volumes.